khalidsharmarke/A-Fake-Artist-Goes-To-New-York/README.md

 -  Responsive-Sketchpad - to handle client drawing capabilities
 -  CookieParser.js - to handle ensuring client room

-On request from landing page, server will redirect them to the game page. with a cookie based on whether they requested to join or create a game.
+On request from landing page, the server will redirect them to the game page
+with a cookie based on whether they requested to join or create a game.
 On request to create a game, an instance of the Room class is created that'll track
 game state logic